jsbin/learn/public/help/pro.md

 ## Vanity URLs

 Vanity URLs has two purposes.
 The first is that puts *your* username when you share your bin's output, and secondly allows you to publish to your vanity homepage.

+This means you can publish any bin to your vanity url on `<you>.jsbin.com` for example: [http://dave.jsbin.com](http://dave.jsbin.com)

+In addition, when you share the full output of your bins, your username is included in the URL, such as [http://dave.jsbin.com/fajac/3/](http://dave.jsbin.com/fajac/3/)

 ## Opt-in SSL